coreos/docs/os/registry-authentication.md

         }
 ```

-## Using a Registry Without SSL Configured
+## Using a registry without SSL configured

 The default behavior of Docker is to prevent access to registries that aren't using SSL.
 If you're running a registry behind your firewall without SSL, you need to configure an additional parameter, which whitelists a CIDR range of allowed "insecure" registries.